MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMInstallationSourceFile.md

 ```

 ## DESCRIPTION
-The **New-CMInstallationSourceFile** cmdlet creates an installation source file for Microsoft System Center Configuration Manager.
+The **New-CMInstallationSourceFile** cmdlet creates an installation source file for Configuration Manager.
 An installation source file is an object that contains installation source parameters for a secondary site installation.
-A secondary site has no System Center Configuration Manager database of its own.
+A secondary site has no Configuration Manager database of its own.
 Instead, it forwards information that it gets from clients to a primary site that stores the data for all the secondary sites that are attached to it.

 > [!NOTE]